 Located at Lancaster Theological Seminary in Pennsylvania, the Society cultivates interest in the heritage of the Reformed Church in the United States (RCUS), the Evangelical Synod of North America, and the denomination founded in 1934 as a result of the merger of these two bodies: the Evangelical and Reformed Church.
 Lancaster Seminary also maintains the Reformed Church archives, plus a collection of records from the Evangelical and Reformed Church.
 The archives for the Evangelical and Reformed Church Historical Society (Southern Chapter), formerly housed at the Catawba College Archives, is now housed at the Evangelical & Reformed Historical Society.
 Most of the information in the archives is about the churches in North Carolina that were former Reformed Church in the United States/Evangelical and Reformed Churches.
-Please click on the link above for more information.
+Please click here for more information.

 The Evangelical and Reformed Historical Society is located on the second floor of the Schaff Library building at Lancaster Theological Seminary.